quicwg/base-drafts/draft-ietf-quic-http.md

 A malformed request or response is one that is an otherwise valid sequence of frames but is invalid due to:

-- the presence of prohibited fields or pseudo-fields,
+- the presence of prohibited fields or pseudo-header fields,
-- the absence of mandatory pseudo-fields,
+- the absence of mandatory pseudo-header fields,
-- invalid values for pseudo-fields,
+- invalid values for pseudo-header fields,
-- pseudo-fields after fields,
+- pseudo-header fields after fields,
 - an invalid sequence of HTTP messages, or
 - the inclusion of uppercase field names.

-A request or response that includes a payload body can include a `content-length` field.
-A request or response is also malformed if the value of a content-length field does not equal the sum of the DATA frame payload lengths that form the body.
+A request or response that includes a payload body can include a `content-length` header field.
+A request or response is also malformed if the value of a content-length header field does not equal the sum of the DATA frame payload lengths that form the body.
 A response that is defined to have no payload, as described in Section 6.3.3 of {{!SEMANTICS}} can have a non-zero content-length field, even though no content is included in DATA frames.

 Intermediaries that process HTTP requests or responses (i.e., any intermediary not acting as a tunnel) MUST NOT forward a malformed request or response.